mohd-yaseen-official/e-learning-app/README.md

 - **Static JSON or State Mapping**
 ---
 ## ⚠️ Note

-This is a **UI prototype only**.
-The app does **not** connect to any backend services or APIs.
-All displayed information is hardcoded or mapped via static state to demonstrate the interface design and user flow.
+This is a **UI prototype**.
+The app does **not** fetch live lecture data or interact with any backend services.
+All displayed information is hardcoded or mapped via static state.

 ---
 ## 🛠️ Getting Started
 To run this UI prototype locally: